wso2/docs-is/en/docs/guides/applications/local-outbound-auth-for-sp.md

 The responsibility of the local authenticators is to authenticate the user with locally available credentials.
 This can be either username/password or even [IWA (Integrated Windows Authentication)](../../learn/integrated-windows-authentication-overview) or [FIDO (Fast IDentity Online)](../../learn/multi-factor-authentication-using-fido).
 Local authenticators are decoupled from the Inbound Authenticators.
 Once the initial request is handed over to the authentication framework from an inbound authenticator, the authentication framework talks to the service provider configuration component to find the set of local authenticators registered with the service provider corresponding to the current authentication request.

-Once the local authentication is successfully completed, the local authenticator will notify the framework.
+Once the local authentication is completed, the local authenticator will notify the framework.
 The framework will now decide no more authentication is needed and hand over the control to the corresponding response builder of the inbound authenticator.
 See